LeonAndrade/LeonAndrade.github.io/README.md

 <br/><br/>
-A few product descriptions hold no data, but that doesn't seem to be of much relevance, but looking at our `customer_id` columns, it seems that about a 1/4 of the values are missing, that information is very relevant because it represents a large fraction of the data and it looks like the main way to identify a unique customer.
+Looking at our `customer_id` columns, it seems that about a 1/4 of the values are missing, that information is very relevant because it represents a large fraction of the data and it looks like the main way to identify a unique customer.
 <br/><br/>